jayeheffernan/WifiQueue/README.md

 ### onConnect(*callback*)

 Sets a callback to be trigger whenever the device connects.
+The callback will also be triggered immediately if `.connect()` is called while the device is already connected.

 ```squirrel
 wq.onConnect(function() {